Fraud Blocker

 Further efforts to protect the environment include the use of biodegradable lubrication oils and hazardous-free coating and paint, avoiding the use of toxic/hazardous materials during the vessel’s construction.
 Also she employs steam for heating purposes on board while keeping electrical heating at a minimum, equips interior and exterior lighting with LED lights which reduces 60% of power compared with conventional lighting and reuses waste heat (such as cooling water for the main engines) for the production of fresh water.
 Additional existing requirements and restrictions, while at sea and in the polar regions, will be strictly followed.

-Common Areas Aboard Hondius
+Common Areas & Amenities Aboard Hondius

-The vessel offers a deluxe standard and at the same time a distinctive, cozy and informal atmosphere.
-An entire deck, Deck 5, on board is reserved for an observation lounge and a separate lecture room in order to offer simultaneous or multi-language lectures and presentations.
 A separate library creates opportunities to relax and learn while aboard.
 Between the large viewing windows and the multiple external viewing decks, viewing wildlife and epic landscapes is easily possible.
 An infirmary and gear room are available just a few steps from the Zodiac launching area.
 Smoking in designated areas only.
+Hondius features numerous outdoor spaces, including an open-air 8th deck popular with walkers.
+Bench seating is found in many of these al fresco spaces.

 Refreshments from the fully provisioned bar and souvenirs will be charged to each cabin.
 Bills may be settled the day before departure with the Hotel Manager and paid by credit card (Visa or MasterCard) or cash (euro or US dollar).
 The prices and standard currency on board Hondius is the euro.
 Other currencies may be accepted at the discretion of the Hotel Manager at prevailing rates.